Ford E-Transit electric van review (2025)

 Which Ford Transit E-Transit is best for me?

-The E-Transit comes in a choice of 25 variants, so you’ve got some thinking to do here.
+The E-Transit comes in a wide range of different variants, so you’ve got some thinking to do here.

 Both trim levels are well equipped, but you certainly get a useful number of extras for your money by upgrading to Trend, so we’d certainly be tempted to do that.